karamarnell/developers/app/install/javascript-sdk-i18n.md

 2. **Add Snippet to HTML of Pages**

-    Next, add the provided snippet within the <head> of all html pages that you will want the SDK to have access to.
+    Next, add the provided snippet within the `<head><head/>` of all html pages that you will want the SDK to have access to.
 If you have individual pages or urls that you do not want the SDK to work with, you can set up this and other customizations in the SDK settings at a later point.

 3. **Collect Strings From Your Site**